 Sport Ireland manage a public liability insurance scheme.
 Registered trails are eligible for inclusion on the scheme free of charge.
 The policy indemnifies private landowners who have given permission for a trail to cross their land.
-The policy also indemnifies voluntary trail management organisations.
+The policy also indemnifies trail management organisations that are not otherwise insured specifically for related to their management of trails by any other policy.
 In both situations the trail management organisation must request addition to the policy.